-"Korsikoff," he said.
+"Korsikoff," he said, recognizing the source of the meat.
 He was somber, reflective and compassionate.

-He got up.
+He pointed to the other entrees, naming them according to the 'bad apple' soldier they had come from.
+He then got up.
 "Everyone, eat.
 Please.
 I prefer to play."

-I recognized the tune.
+I recognized the tune he played on my violin.
 Beethoven's Opus 135.
 A work so beautiful, it made the highest Angel appreciate the struggles of the lowest man.
 Heaven and earth were brought closer together with each note.
 Each of us could see the face of God more clearly with each measure.
 It was a different face for each of us, in accordance with what we valued most in ourselves and each other.